spicy85/fact-forge/replit.md

 ## Usage Instructions

-1. **Select Entity**: Choose from dropdown or enter custom entity name
-2. **Enter Paragraph**: Paste text containing numeric claims
+1. **Enter Paragraph**: Paste text containing numeric claims about a country
-3. **Check Facts**: Press Enter or click "Check Facts" button to verify
+   - The app will automatically detect which country is mentioned
    - Press Enter to submit verification
    - Press Shift+Enter to add a new line in the paragraph
+2. **Check Facts**: Click "Check Facts" button or press Enter to verify
+3. **View Detected Entity**: The detected country name appears next to the button
 4. **Review Results**:
    - Inline badges show verification status
    - Table shows detailed comparison with citations